webpack/webpack/examples/code-splitted-require.context/README.md

   \********************/
 /*! no static exports found */
 /*! all exports used */
-/***/ (function(module, exports, __webpack_require__) {
+/*!
+ModuleConcatenation bailout: Module is not an ECMAScript module */ /***/ (function(module, exports, __webpack_require__) {

 function getTemplate(templateName, callback) {